ikhlestov/vision_networks/README.rst

 - Cifar10+ (with data augmentation)
 - Cifar100
 - Cifar100+ (with data augmentation)
+- SVHN

 A number of layers, blocks, growth rate and other training params may be changed trough shell or inside the source code.

 Example run: